Annie (musical): Act 1

 At Warbucks's mansion, Grace introduces Annie to the staff and explains that she will have every luxury available ("I Think I'm Gonna Like It Here").
-Oliver Warbucks returns, and isn't happy to have Annie in his mansion, having assumed all orphans were boys.
+Oliver Warbucks returns and is not happy to have Annie in his mansion, having assumed all orphans were boys.
 Warbucks instructs Grace to take her to a movie while he works, but when he realizes that Annie has never seen New York, he decides to take her there himself, walking the 45 blocks to the Roxy and seeing New York City in all of its glory ("N.Y.C.").

 Grace pays Miss Hannigan a visit to tell her that Warbucks wants to officially adopt Annie.
 Hannigan becomes furiously envious that the orphan she hated so much will suddenly have everything.
-Her ne'er-do-well brother Rooster and his girlfriend Lily drop by in hopes of a handout.
-When Miss Hannigan mentions that Annie is going to be adopted by Warbucks, Rooster realizes they can use this situation to their advantage ("Easy Street").
+Her ne'er-do-well brother Rooster and his girlfriend, Lily, drop by, in hopes of a handout.
+When Miss Hannigan mentions that Annie is going to be adopted by Warbucks, Rooster realizes they can use this situation to their advantage to bring Annie back to Miss Hannigan ("Easy Street").

 Having noticed a broken locket around Annie's neck, Warbucks buys her a new, more expensive one from Tiffany's.
-He wonders whether he is ready for such a big change in his life ("Why Should I Change A Thing?").
+He wonders whether he is ready for such a big change in his life ("Why Should I Change a Thing?").
 When he offers Annie the locket and attempts to take off the old one, Annie bursts into tears, as the locket was the only thing left to her by her parents, and she still holds out hope that they will return for her.
-Warbucks pledges to find her parents no matter what it takes, calling J. Edgar Hoover to get the Federal Bureau of Investigation on the job ("You Won't Be An Orphan For Long").
+Warbucks pledges to find her parents, no matter what it takes, calling J. Edgar Hoover to get the Federal Bureau of Investigation on the job ("You Won't Be an Orphan for Long").